PoisotLab/ms_mangal_synthesis/manuscript.md

 data) and data analysts (who understand the needs and assumptions of network methods).

+@MoraGrav18

+@DallStou15

+@DallPois17

+## Active development and data contribution

+This is an open-source project: all data and all code supporting this are available on the Mangal project GitHub organization.
+Our hope is that the success of this project will encourage similar efforts within other parts of the ecological community.
+In addition, we hope that this project will encourage the recognition of the contribution that software creators make to ecological research.

 One possible avenue for synthesis work, including the contribution of new data to Mangal, is the use of these published data to supplement and extend existing ecological network data.
 This "semi-private" ecological synthesis could begin